Skip to Content

 About CPS position statements

-Position statements convey the opinion and recommendations of the Canadian Paediatric Society.
+Position statements provide recommendations from the Canadian Paediatric Society based on evidence from the medical literature.
 They provide guidance to health care practitioners and policy makers on issues relevant to the health and well-being of Canadian children and youth.
 The CPS also publishes practice points, which are aimed at paediatricians, family physicians and other child health care providers and discuss specific issues of clinical care.

 Position statements are written and reviewed by expert CPS committees and approved by the Board of Directors.
-They involve a review of the available medical literature, recognizing that in some cases, a position statement is required for an issue where definitive data is lacking.
+Authors review the medical literature, recognizing that in some cases, a position statement is required for an issue where definitive data is lacking.
+The CPS uses a GRADE-informed approach to ensure scientific rigor and to assess implementability of the recommendations in practice.

 Statement development involves a rigorous development and review process: